Fiona Guthrie AM

 Rita has worked in the community sector for more than 15 years, including five years managing financial counselling, employment and child support programs.
 She has also been a member of the Consumer Utility Advocacy Centre Reference Group and United Energy’s Customer Consultative Committee.

-It was through her professional experience that Rita became familiar with FCA’s work, and joined the team as Business Services Wage Assessment Tool (BSWAT) Payment Scheme Project Manager in 2015.
-Rita is responsible for maintaining the FCA toolkit for financial counsellors; maintaining the National Debt Helpline website; monitoring and reporting on telephone financial counselling services and coordinating the Day in the Life project, that arranges for federal politicians to visit a financial counselling service to gain a better understanding of the work of financial counsellors and the issues faced by their clients.
+Rita joined the team as Business Services Wage Assessment Tool (BSWAT) Payment Scheme Project Manager in 2015.
+She manages data reporting for the National Debt Helpline, supports the Financial Counselling Foundation and coordinates the Day in the Life project, that arranges for federal politicians to visit a financial counselling service to gain a better understanding of the work of financial counsellors and the issues faced by their clients.

-Rita finds the work meaningful and rewarding because financial counselling makes a positive difference to people’s lives and is proud to be part of a great team at FCA.
+Rita finds her work meaningful and rewarding because financial counselling makes a positive difference to people’s lives and is proud to be part of a great team at FCA.

 Lynda Edwards